Declaring your major

 If you do not know what you want to major in by the first semester of your sophomore year, you should review your transcript and reflect on which classes stimulated and inspired you the most and which ones seemed to help you understand the world better.
 You should also discuss your passions and academic trajectory with your current academic advisor, who might be able to offer insights that will help you decide.
 Any work you have done with the Center for Career Excellence or Career Connections might also help you figure out the best major for you.

 Once you have decided on a major, you need to find an academic advisor in the relevant department for your major.
 Unless your current academic advisor is in that department, this will mean finding a new advisor.
 Choose an academic advisor whose classes you have found stimulating or with whom you already have a strong connection.
 Most important is that you find someone with whom you can cultivate a relationship of openness and trust, so that you feel comfortable going to them with your questions and seeking advice about your future.
-If the professor you ask is able to be your advisor, you should plan an initial meeting in office hours to discuss major requirements and your long-term academic and non-academic plans.
+If the professor you ask is able to be your advisor, you should plan an initial meeting in office hours to discuss major requirements and your long-term academic and non-academic goals.

 To declare the major, you must submit an online major declaration form, which requires approval from your new major advisor and the chair of your major department.
 The form does not require the approval of your current advisor, but it is courteous to notify them of your major declaration and offer thanks for the advising you have received.
-If you wish to retain your old advisor as an additional advisor after major declaration, fill out that option on the form.
+If you wish to retain your current advisor as an additional advisor after major declaration, fill out that option on the form.

 Students who fail to declare a major by the deadline will receive an "advising hold" which will prevent them from registering for courses for the next semester until they have declared a major or have reached an understanding with the Associate Dean for Academic Advising Programs.

 It is a graduation requirement that all students must complete at least one major, and must earn a 2.0 or higher grade point average in it.